gbhug5a/SimpleIRRaw/Readme.md

 In testing, it's best to have the transmitter six feet or more away from the receiver, and room ambient lighting should be low.
 Anything which hampers reception will reduce the duration of the On periods and increase the duration of the Off periods.

+*** IR LED drive circuit must have IR LED On when D10 is high.